Client Booklet

 What if I need to cancel an appointment?

 If you need to cancel a counselling appointment, please give 24 hours’ notice.
 Please contact the counsellor directly on the number they have given you.
-If your counsellor needs to cancel an appointment with you, they will also ensure that they give you 24 hours’ notice.

 First Cancellation: we will offer you another appointment.